nicknava1/Soc-Honeypot/README.md

 ![4](https://github.com/nicknava1/Soc-Honeypot/blob/main/Remote%20Desktop%20login/4.png)

 Here we can see the IP address associated with this failed login attempt.
-This is the information my Powershell Script will use to obtain our unsuspecting hackers' geographical location.
-That, however, will have to wait until next time!
-In part two, I will use Microsoft sentinel to create a Threat map of our hackers from around the globe.
+Security logs contain a staggering amount of data about users who try to connect to a device.

 <h1>Conclusion</h1>
 In this project, I practiced utilizing Microsoft Azure to deploy a VM, VLAN, NSG, and SIEM tool.
 Afterwords, I connected to the virtual network using my desktop computer, and viewed a security log using Event Viewer.
+In my next project, I will use Powershell to export geographical data from failed login attempts into my Log Analytics Workspace.
+Finally, I will use Microsoft Sentinel to create a threatmap and geolocate our attackers.